 -

-The notebook file displays in the File Browser in the left sidebar of the JupyterLab interface.
+The notebook file appears in the File Browser in the left sidebar of the JupyterLab interface.

 -